milis92/Krang/README.md

 </tr>
 </table>

-_Note that this is all done during transformation phase of compilation, your source code won't be polluted by Krang_
+_Note that this is all done during transformation phase of the compilation, your source code won't be polluted by Krang_

 ---